Role of momentum in the generator-coordinate method applied to barrier penetration: The discrete-basis Hamiltonian

 \section{The discrete-basis Hamiltonian}

 The target Schr\"odinger Hamiltonian has the usual form \be H = -\frac{\hbar^2}{2 M}\frac{\partial^2}{\partial x^2} + V(x), \ee where $x$ is a collective coordinate defined by the GCM constraints.
 The $M$ in the kinetic term is the collective inertia associated with the coordinate and $V(x)$ is the barrier potential.
 To mimic a discrete-basis GCM Hamiltonian basis, we assume that the wave function can be be factorized into a Gaussian wave packet along the collective coordinate times an internal wave function that need not be specified.
-The space consists of a mesh of these wave packets centered on equally space points $\Delta x$ along the collective coordinate.
+The space consists of a mesh of these wave packets centered on equally spaced points $\Delta x$ along the collective coordinate.
 The model is completely determined by the Hamiltonian and overlap matrix elements between these states, $H_{ij} = \langle i | H | j \rangle$ and $N_{ij} = \langle i | j \rangle$.
 We assume these elements depend only on the separation between the two states $i$ and $j$ along the chain, apart from the barrier potential $V$.
 The Gaussian wave packet is parameterized as the ground-state harmonic oscillator wave function \be \phi_{0,x_i}(x) = \frac{1}{\pi^{1/4} s^{1/2}}e^{- (x-x_i)^2/2 s^2}. \ee Here the subscript $x_i$ denotes the center point of the collective coordinate in the GCM wave packet.
 With the above definition the overlap matrix elements are \be N_{i,j} = e^{-(i-j)^2\Delta x^2/4 s^2}. \ee The Hamiltonian matrix elements are parameterized in the well-known Gaussian overlap approximation (GOA) as \cite{goa} \be H_{i,j} = N_{i,j} E_q ( 1 - (i-j)^2\Delta x^2 /s^2). \ee Here \be E_q = \frac{\hbar^2}{4\,M\,s^2} \ee is the zero-point kinetic energy in the collective coordinate.
 Of course in an actual GCM Hamiltonian the matrix elements will not be so regular as assumed in Eqs. (\ref{Nij},\ref{Hij}).

 Note that the parameter $\Delta x$ is purely numerical and must be chosen with some care.
-If it is too small the diagonalization of the Hamiltonian equation \be \vecbold{H} \psi = E \vecbold{N}\psi \ee becomes numerically unstable, where the variables with bold font are meant to represent matrices.
+If it is too small the diagonalization of the matrix Hamiltonian equation \be \vecbold{H} \psi = E \vecbold{N}\psi \ee becomes numerically unstable.
 On the other hand, if it is too large the space of configurations along the collective path is not well sampled.
 We choose the parameter value $\Delta x = 5^{1/2}s $ as a somewhat arbitrary compromise between these considerations \cite{BY}.

 The new ingredient in this work is the explicit introduction of momentum in the wave function at each site.
 This can be done in different ways, depending on how the configurations are constructed \cite{kr17, efros19}.
 In the GCM framework one could add a momentum constraint or simply take derivatives with respect to $x_i$, the central position of the wave packet at site $i$.
 The resulting wave packet is just the first excited harmonic oscillator wave function, \be \phi_{1,x_i}(x) = 2^{1/2}(x - x_i) e^{-(x-x_i)^2/2 s^2}/\pi^{1/4}. \ee Our space of states will be defined with $\phi_{1,x_1}$ as the second state on the site.